The decomposition of permutation module for infinite Chevalley groups, II: Introduction

-The flag varieties are very important in the representations of reductive algebraic groups.
-So the decomposition $\mathbb{F}[{\bf G}/{\bf B}]$ may have many applications in other areas such as algebraic geometry and number theory.
+It is well known that the flag variety ${\bf G}/{\bf B}$ plays a very important role in the representation theory.
+So the decomposition of $\mathbb{F}[{\bf G}/{\bf B}]$ may have many applications in other areas such as algebraic geometry and number theory.

 This paper is organized as follows: Section 2 contains some notations and preliminary results.
-In particular, we study the properties of the subquotient module $E_J$ of $\mathbb{F} [{\bf G}/{\bf B}]$.
-In Section 3, we list some properties of the unipotent groups ${\bf U}$ and introduce and study the self-enclosed subgroup of ${\bf U}$, which is useful in the later discussion.
-Section 4 gives the non-vanishing property of the augmentation map.
+In particular, we study the properties of the subquotient modules $E_J$ of $\mathbb{F} [{\bf G}/{\bf B}]$.
+In Section 3, we list some properties of the unipotent radical ${\bf U}$ of ${\bf B}$ and study the self-enclosed subgroup of ${\bf U}$, which is useful in the later discussion.
+Section 4 gives the non-vanishing property of the augmentation.
 In the last section, we will prove that all the $\mathbb{F} {\bf G}$-modules $E_J$ are irreducible for any fields $\Bbbk$ and $\mathbb{F}$.
-In particular, we get all the composition factors of $\mathbb{F} [{\bf G}/{\bf B}]$.